buildbot/buildbot/master/docs/developer/data.rst

         This method implements the control section.
         Depending on the path, it may return a new created resource.

+    .. py:method:: allEndpoints()

+        :returns: list of endpoint specifications

+        This method returns the API spec as described in :ref:`API-Discovery`.

     .. py:attribute:: rtypes

         This object has an attribute named for each resource type, named after the singular form (e.g., `self.master.data.builder`).